Community Emergency Response Team (CERT)

 More than1000 people have completed initial CERT training.
 Additional training is offered after graduation.
 CERT Members will be offered opportunities to participate in outreach events and disaster exercises.

 The CERT Program is a free 24-hour program offered to the community which provides them with the basic emergency response skills that are essential in the critical time after a disaster and before emergency responders arrive on scene.

 Instructors provide hands-on training in such critical areas as

 - Search and Rescue Techniques

-Graduates earn a certificate and a CERT backpack with emergency gear .
+Graduates earn a certificate and CERT emergency gear including a backpack and helmet.